TIBCOSoftware/snappydata/docs/jobs.md

 - --lead option specifies the host name of the lead node along with the port on which it accepts jobs (8090)
 - --app-name option specifies the name given to the submitted app
--  --class specifies the name of the class that implements of the spark job to be run
+-  --class specifies the name of the class that contains implementation of the Spark job to be run
--  --app-jar specifies the jar file that packages the code for spark job
+-  --app-jar specifies the jar file that packages the code for Spark job

 The status returned by the utility is shown below: